arbor-sim/arbor/doc/python/hardware.rst

     provided by :class:`context`, instead they configure contexts, which are passed to Arbor interfaces for domain decomposition and simulation.

-    .. function:: context()

-        Construct a local context with one thread, no GPU, no MPI.

     .. function:: context(threads, gpu_id, mpi)
         :noindex: